 ELAD Elettronica was established in 1990 by Franco Milan - a designer with decades of experience.
 ELAD excel in technological innovation and skills in the world of electronics.
-They are engineers first and foremost, but being Italian, also have an eye for beauty.
-This thing wouldn't look out of place in a stylish lounge!
+They are electronic engineers first and foremost, producing high end test equipment, but being Italian, also have an eye for beauty and style - this thing wouldn't look out of place in a stylish lounge!

 The FDM DUO is a smart, compact (7"x6"), very well constructed radio which can be used as a standalone QRP radio up on a SOTA Summit or is equally happy at home in the shack connected to a linear amplifier.
 If one receiver is not enough for you, then simply connect it to your PC and run the FDM-SW2 software - enabling you can work on two separate bands at the same time with four independent frequencies on each band - effectively 9 receivers in total!